 If you apply for a job we will hold your application form.
 We may also obtain additional information during the course of shortlisting, testing or interview.
 We will extract information linked to your application for the purposes of monitoring race, sex and disability, which is held separately because of its sensitive nature.

-If you are a successful candidate we will gather and hold information linked to your references, verification of educational qualifications and a medical questionnaire administered by our Occupational Health Physician.
+If you are a successful candidate we will gather and hold information linked to your application including references, verification of educational qualifications and proof of eligibility to work in the United Kingdom.

-All information related to recruitment is kept separately and securely in our Human Resources Unit.
+All information related to recruitment is kept separately and securely by our Human Resources Department.
 Access is strictly controlled and limited only to those who need to see it in the course of their duties.

-We hold information concerning unsuccessful candidates for one year.
+We hold information concerning unsuccessful candidates for six months.
 This is to allow for any complaints or disputes.
 After this time, the paper and electronic records are securely destroyed.
 We just keep basic anonymised data for monitoring purposes, comprising date of birth, post code, gender, and ethnicity.

-We may keep more detailed electronic and paper records about unsuccessful candidates for more than one year if we need it to improve our recruitment processes (eg for test validation).
+We may keep more detailed electronic and paper records about unsuccessful candidates for more than six months if we need it to improve our recruitment processes (eg for test validation).
 If we do so, the records will be anonymised.

 Information about successful candidates is held on their personal file.